Heat Power Outage: A Guide to Staying Safe & Cool

 Beyond ventilation, preventing carbon monoxide poisoning starts with using the right equipment correctly.
 Many backup heaters can be dangerous if misused.
 The most important rule is to never use a device indoors that’s meant for outdoor use, like a charcoal grill or a portable gas generator.
 You should also never use your gas stove or oven to heat your home.
 For a safer, built-in option, a gas fireplace insert can be a great way to use your home’s gas line for heat, even without power.
 Always have working CO detectors with battery backups on every level of your home.

-Review Your Fire Safety Measures
+Brush Up on Your Fire Safety

 An unfamiliar heat source can easily become a fire hazard if you’re not prepared.
 The time to learn how to operate your emergency heater is before you actually need it.
 Practice setting it up and turning it on so you’re comfortable with the process in a low-stress situation.
 Make sure you have at least one working fire extinguisher and that everyone in the house knows where it is and how to use it.
 Check the batteries in your smoke detectors regularly, and keep all flammable materials like blankets and curtains at least three feet away from any space heater.